sjuvekar/System-Design-Case-Studies/studies/dropbox.md

 ### Abstract Architecture
 1. Read-Write App Servers
    * A sync operation happens on read-write server
-2. Push servers
-   * A CRUD operation takes place on one push server.
-The results of the operation are pushed back to the client
-3. Database
+2. Database
    * NoSQL database to store file objects
-4. Memcache
+3. Memcache
    * All app servers periodically write their results to memcache
-5. Load Balancers
+4. Load Balancers
    * All requests to app servers go through load balancers
-6. File Stores for backup
+5. File Stores for backup

 ### Operations